-- 4 Clean the guides with a cleaning card or a soft cloth soaked in isopropyl alcohol.
-Be careful not to scratch the guides. - 5 Replace the upper and lower guides.
+- Clean the areas marked with gray with a cleaning card or a soft cloth soaked in isopropyl alcohol.
+Be careful not to scratch the guides. - Replace the upper guide.

 Cleaning the Printhead

 Cleaning the printhead on a regular basis is important for the life of the printhead and for the printout quality.
 You should clean the printhead each time you replace the media.
 This section describes how to clean the printhead using cleaning cards.
 If additional cleaning is required, for example removing adhesive residue from the platen roller or tear bar, use a cotton swab moistened with isopropyl alcohol.